rsanchezgarc/argParseFromDoc/README.md

     print(add(**vars(args)))
 ```
 Finally, if your function has some arguments that you do not want to include
-to the parser, you can use the `args_to_ignore` option or if you want to use only a subset,
+to the parser, you can use the `args_to_ignore` option.
+If you want to use only a subset,
 use the `args_to_include` option.

 ```